(This page revised July 5, 2017)

 Black Chased Hard Rubber.
 The Conklin’s Crescent-Filler illustrated here is made of BCHR.
 See also chased, hard rubber.

 (D. W. Beaumel & Co., Inc.) A pen manufacturing company located in New York City.
 Founded in 1901 by David W. Beaumel, the company made high-quality fountain pens and nibs under several brand names including Beaumel, Champion, Falcon, Graphic, Raven, and Rival.
 Shown below is a Beaumel-branded eyedropper-filling pen typical of the company’s production.
-(Do not confuse Beaumel’s patented sleeve-filling Rival pen with the overfeed eyedropper-filling Rival made by D. W. Lapham in the 1890s; although Beaumel also held the actual patent on Lapham’s pen, the two pens were entirely different.)
+(Do not confuse Beaumel’s patented sleeve-filling Rival pen with the overfeed eyedropper-filling Rival (illustrated at Smith, H.M.) made by D. W. Lapham until 1887 and thereafter by J. F. Bogart; although Beaumel also held the patent on the latter pen, the two pens were entirely different.)
 Beaumel held several patents for fountain or stylographic pens.
 He had been associated with Francis C. Brown (Caw’s) during the 19th century, and one of his patents was shared with Brown.
 The company also jobbed pens to other companies for sale under their own names.
 The Great Depression appears to have killed the Beaumel company; it went under in about 1930.
 Among the products of its last decade was a series of oversize celluloid flat-tops named Durabilt.
 See also Caw’s, Lapham.

 |B&H||See Byers & Hayes.|